Student Handbook 2025-2026

 STUDENT RULES AND REGULATIONS

-Personal property is the responsibility of the owner.
+- Personal property is the responsibility of the owner.
 Do not bring valuables to school.
 During physical education classes, clothing must be placed in a gym locker and secured with a school lock.
-Students are only permitted in the locker room during their physical education class or for after-school activities and teams supervised by a staff member. - Bookbags and Lockers
+Students are only permitted in the locker room during their

-Cell phones and other electronic devices are permitted in the building per Chancellor’s Regulation A413.
-These items may only be used as outlined below, and FHHS is not responsible for their loss or theft.
-Students are not permitted to have cell phones or media electronics, headsets, or earbuds out, visible, or audible outside of the non-instructional times outlined as follows: - Cell phones must be turned off and out of sight during all instructional time and may not be turned on or used during instructional time, except for instructional and educational purposes with the explicit approval of the teacher.
+- Cell phones and other electronic devices are permitted in the building per Chancellor’s Regulation A413.
+These items may only be used as outlined below and FHHS is not responsible for their loss or theft.
+Students are not permitted to have cell phones or media electronics, headsets, ear buds out, visible, or audible outside of the non-instructional times outlined as follows:

 - Headphones may be used during the following non-instructional times of the school day: at the student’s scheduled lunch time while in the cafeteria and/or library and during the allotted 4 minutes of passing between each period.